The Holiday Seafood Guide

 • Live lobsters can only be shipped Monday – Friday

-• EXCEPT for the following dates: December, 24- 25, 2020 and January 1, 2020
+• EXCEPT for the following dates: December 24- 25, 2020, and January 1, 2020

 Live lobster and Lobster meat may be ordered any day before cutoffs to be shipped the same day.
-No advance lead time necessary.
+No advance lead time is necessary.

 Local or Curbside Pick-Up